WHAT ARE KELOIDS?

 - Keloids are less common in children and the elder.

-- Melanin also has direct relation with keloids as people with darker skin are more develop them.
+- Melanin also has a direct relation with keloids as people with darker skin are more developed than them.

-- In some cases,the tendency to from keloids seems to run in families.
+- In some cases, the tendency to form keloids seems to run in families.

 - People with blood group A are more prone to develop keloids as compared to other blood groups.

 There is no complication as such but sometimes due to trauma, the keloid may be predisposed to localized bacterial infection.

 - Keloids are raised shiny, and dome-shaped growth.